tmtuan684/WPS/week-07/MongoDB-practices/StudentMgmtApp/README.md

    - A confirmation step prevents accidental removal.
    - The student record is removed from MongoDB.

+6. Search Student
+   - Student information is searchable by querystring
+   - User can search students via the URL /students/search?firstname=…&lastname=…&major=… to search students by firstname or lastname or major

 # II.
 Technology Stack
 |Layer|	Tools|
 |-----|------|